X16Community/x16-smc/README.md

 ## Get keyboard keycode (0x07)

 The SMC translates PS/2 scan codes sent by the keyboard into IBM key codes.
-A list of key codes is available in the Kernal source code.
+A list of key codes is available in the Kernal source.

 Key codes are one byte.
 Bit 7 indicates if the key was pressed (0) or released (1).